efsalvarenga/arrival_pcs/arrival/context.md

 - **Court: Lance Defenders**
 - FFKA is growing in influence in the nation.
 - Nurderad has always helped with perils in Maqqatba.
-- The was in the south is exhausting Nurderad.
+- The war in the south is exhausting Nurderad.
 - The pyramid (working) has been activated.

 In the heart of the Nurdead Praetorian Nation, the capital city of Djerad Thymar stood as a testament to both grandeur and mystery.
 Whispers carried on the wind spoke of its renown, spreading tales of awe and trepidation throughout the realms.